Proxyeconomics, the inevitable corruption of proxy-based competition: Results

 \subsection{System outcomes over competition}

-To obtain a more complete view of proxy and goal performances we next plot the mean final values of this short period (step 50) as a function of competition (Fig. \ref{Fig4}D, left, data points represent model runs).
+To obtain a more complete view of proxy and goal performances we next plot the mean final values of this short period (step 100) as a function of competition (Fig. \ref{fig:Fig3}E, left; data points represent model runs).
 Note that for both proxy and goal value, there is an optimal level of competition.
-Very low competition implies low effort incentivization, leading to very low value creation in both proxy and goal domains.
+No increases in goal performance are achieved by competition greater than $c\approx0.4$ while proxy-performance suggests $c\approx0.6$ is optimal.Very low competition implies low effort incentivization, leading to low value creation in both proxy and goal domains.
 As competition increases there is increasing effort incentivization but simultaneously proxy and goal values begin to diverge, due to the dual process of selective discouragement and evolution described above.
-Another potential negative effect of competition is lower mean utility of the participating agents (Fig. \ref{Fig4}D, middle panel).
-Though each agent individually maximizes utility, the necessity of being relatively better than other agents pushes the system to relatively high effort levels implying high disutility from effort cost.
-The effect is mediated by disutility from negative prospects, increasing total effort expenditure, as agents continuously attempt to break out of the loss frame \citep{Krakel2008}.
-However, ultimately the proportion of agents with negative prospects remains fixed by competition, implying that disutility due to being in the loss frame will remain constant at the system level.
+Furthermore, at very high competition, an increasing fraction of discouraged agents, leads to decreasing mean effort.
+Another negative effect of competition is lower mean utility of the participating agents (Fig~\ref{fig:Fig3}E, middle panel).
+Though each agent individually maximizes utility, the necessity of being relatively better than other agents pushes the system to relatively high effort levels (and effort cost), as agents continuously attempt to break out of the loss frame \cite{Krakel2008}.
+Since the proportion of agents in the loss frame however ultimately remains fixed by competition this leads to decreasing utility.
 Notice, that we have not modeled positive utility from a flat wage component, since it does not affect the utility maxima of individual agents and thus system behavior.
-An added flat-wage utility (10 or 20 utils) increased utility by a constant independent of competition, linearly shifting the utility distribution (Fig. \ref{Fig4}D, middle) upward.
-Also notice however, that as our agents model trained professionals, we assume they may accept substantial disutility rather than switch to a different profession, which may involve additional costly training.
-Finally, in Fig. \ref{Fig4}D the right panel shows an overview of the population mean of practice orientations analogous to Fig. \ref{Fig3}B and \ref{Fig4}B. Competition is color coded, such that the effect on both mean effort (vector length) and practice orientation (vector angle) are directly visualized.
-Thus, the model at the system level similarly captures the trade-off between positive and negative effects of competition, and reproduces the notion of an optimal level of competition resulting from both effort and information dynamics \citep{Benabou2016, Manheim2018}.
+Adding a flat-wage utility (10 or 20 utils), increased utility by a constant independent of competition, linearly shifting the utility distribution upward (not shown), but not otherwise affecting model outcomes.
+Also notice however, that we feel it is not necessary to assume a participation constraint, as our agents model trained professionals and may accept substantial disutility rather than switching to a different profession, which may involve additional costly training.
+Instead, agents may become discouraged and cease participating due to a selection event (an endogenous participation constraint).
+Accordingly, low mean utility may be interpreted as either necessitating a higher flat-wage compensation or entailing a distressed agent population.
+Finally, we directly visualize the population mean practice-effort combinations within the practice space (Fig~\ref{fig:Fig3}E, right panel).
+Competition is color coded, such that the effect on both mean effort (vector length) and practice orientation (vector angle) are directly visualized (compare Fig~\ref{fig:Fig2}B and \ref{fig:Fig3}B).
+Thus, the model at the system level similarly captures the trade-off between positive and negative effects of competition, and reproduces the notion of an optimal level of competition resulting from both effort and practice dynamics \cite{Benabou2016, Manheim2018A}.